ningyu1991/ArtificialGANFingerprints/README.md

   --encoder_path /path/to/encoder/ \
   --data_dir /path/to/images/ \
   --use_celeba_preprocessing \
+  --image_resolution 128 \
   --output_dir /path/to/output/ \
-  --image_resolution 128 \
   --identical_fingerprints \
-  --batch_size 50
+  --batch_size 64
   ```
   where
   - `use_celeba_preprocessing` needs to be active if and only if using CelebA aligned and cropped images.
+  - `image_resolution` indicates the image resolution for fingerprint embedding.
+All the images in `data_dir` is center-cropped according to the shorter side and then resized to this resolution.
+It should match the input resolution for the well-trained encoder read from `encoder_path`.
+When `use_celeba_preprocessing` is active, `image_resolution` has to be set as 128.
-  - `output_dir` contains embedded fingerprint sequence for each image in `embedded_fingerprints.txt`, fingerprinted images in `fingerprinted_images/`, and testing samples of clean, fingerprinted, and residual images.
+  - `output_dir` contains embedded fingerprint sequence for each image in `embedded_fingerprints.txt` and fingerprinted images in `fingerprinted_images/`.
   - `identical_fingerprints` needs to be active if and only if all the images need to be fingerprinted with the same fingerprint sequence.

 - For fingerprint detection, run, e.g.,